 Renagazaka

-A restaurant we recommend is ‘Root.’
-‘Root’ is a store where the motto is to create a peaceful and happy home where travellers can come back.
-And the restaurant does just that!
-With the interior being a collaboration of Japanese and Western styles, the restaurant caters to all sorts of people.
-There are some unique foods such as the ‘Oven-baked thickly sliced cow tongue’ and ‘The pickles of Island Shallot and Mango Marinade.’
+One recommended restaurant is ‘Root.’
+At ‘Root’, the ethos is to create a peaceful and joyful home for travellers to return to, and the restaurant truly embodies this.
+With an interior that blends Japanese and Western styles, ‘Root’ caters to a diverse clientele.
+The menu features unique dishes such as ‘Oven-baked thickly sliced cow tongue’ and ‘The pickles of Island Shallot and Mango Marinade.’

 Showa Shindo Shopping Street

-The last recommended sightseeing spot in Nakano is “Nakano Kitaguchi Showa Shindo Shopping Street”.
-You can find it by turning right at “Nakano Sun Mall Shopping Street”.
-As the name suggests, it is a place where you can feel the nostalgic scenery and the atmosphere of an old-fashioned bright izakaya where you can get along with the people you meet on the spot.
+The final recommended sightseeing spot in Nakano is “Nakano Kitaguchi Showa Shindo Shopping Street”.
+Located by turning right at “Nakano Sun Mall Shopping Street”, it offers a nostalgic atmosphere and the charm of an old-fashioned bright izakaya, where you can easily mingle with the locals.

 Yakushi Ai Road Shopping Street

-An 820m road filled with old shops that proceed from Nakano Broadway, it continues the retro old-school vibe as you are greeted with local restaurants and old stores filled with authentic Japanese goodies, there even is an onsen!
+An 820m stretch filled with old shops that extends from Nakano Broadway, Yakushi Ai Road continues the retro vibe as you encounter local restaurants and stores brimming with authentic Japanese goods.
+There’s even an onsen here!

 Find out more about Yakushi Ai Road Shopping Street here on Google maps.